pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.2.13
+December 7, 2022

+- Bux fixes (notably, some broken ipdb links)
+- Changed external website linking behavior to fix a crash issue
+- Minor design updates, especially to dark mode
+- Added some "how to search by machine" text to the Search screen

 ### 5.2.12
 November 23, 2022